datacamp-content-public/Mobile-SQL-Challenges-Test/chapter1.md

 ---
-  title: "Template Chapter 1"
+title: 'Template Chapter 1'
-  description: "This is a template chapter."
+description: 'This is a template chapter.'
 ---

 ## Ex 1.1